captainminh1999/record-deduplication/README.md

   * `preprocess.py` – Step 1: Data cleaning and normalization script (adds `record_id` field, normalizes company/domain/phone, removes duplicates, writes `cleaned.csv`).
   * `blocking.py` – Step 2: Blocking script (reads `cleaned.csv`, forms candidate pairs by blocking on keys like phone and company, using the `recordlinkage` library).
   * `similarity.py` – Step 3: Similarity computation script (takes candidate pairs and computes features such as string similarity scores, writing out `features.csv`).
-  * `model.py` – Step 4: Model training and scoring script (loads features and labels, trains logistic regression, scores all pairs, outputs `dupes_high_conf.csv` with a probability for each potential duplicate pair).
+  * `model.py` – Step 4: Model training and scoring script (loads features and labels, trains logistic regression, scores all pairs, outputs `high_confidence.csv` with a probability for each potential duplicate pair).
-  * `reporting.py` – Step 5: Reporting script (loads the high-confidence duplicates and the cleaned data, then creates the `merge_suggestions.xlsx` Excel file for review).
+  * `reporting.py` – Step 5: Reporting script (loads the high-confidence duplicates and the cleaned data, then creates the `manual_review.xlsx` Excel file for review).
   * `openai_integration.py` – Optional GPT integration module (contains functions to use OpenAI API, e.g., `translate_to_english` for company names, and a placeholder for prompting GPT to evaluate duplicates).
 This is not required for core functionality but is provided for extension.
   * `utils.py` – Utility functions used across the pipeline (for example, file cleanup and logging).
 Key utilities: